 How Does It Work?

 Credit earned during the semester on a foreign campus will be transferred to the Wake Forest transcript.
 The amount of transferable credit will be agreed with the Associate Dean for Academic Affairs before the program.
 Exchange study abroad will not normally delay graduation from law school.
 Instead, it provides an enormous study possibility and expanded potential for employment, especially for students who are interested in international transactions and business law.
 Internship opportunities in a foreign country may also be available.
 Wake Forest Law tuition will be paid during the semester abroad with no additional tuition owed to the host institution.
 Some modest student fees, however, will be paid to the host institution.
-The student will arrange for all travel and accommodations, but significant assistance is available from the Law School and from the host institution.
+The student will arrange for all travel and accommodations.
+Application and registration assistance is available from the Law School and from the host institution.
 The optimal semesters for visiting as an exchange student abroad will be either spring of the 2L year or fall of the 3L year.

-Why Study Abroad?
+Why Participate in Study Exchange?

 These exchanges provide significant cultural and educational advantages for our JD students.
 In addition to immersion in the legal culture of a foreign country, students have the opportunity to develop relationships with foreign legal professionals and students.